Early Registration: $220 - Late Registration: $270

 You will need to bring a laptop for your own use for the last class, but the first three sessions are designed to be an instructor demonstration with opportunity for questions and answers.

 - Cost per person for the series is $220 early registration (available until 7 days before the first class start date), $270 late registration.
+Register by April 30 to receive a 20% discount on all online classes.
+Use code DCPONLINE20 at checkout.

 - Classes start promptly at 6:30pm.